What is a Tourtalk system?

 Hearing support for people who are hard of hearing.

-Command training for horse riding and other sports.
+Command training for businesses or sports.

 Silent conferences for presentations in exhibition spaces.